-Tour the facility and learn about the distilling process from beginning to end, including how the rum is aged and bottled.
+Touring the facility is one of the best things to do in Grenada, where you’ll learn about the distilling process from beginning to end, including how the rum is aged and bottled.
 You’ll see historic steam engines that date back to the late 1800s, a key element of rum production.

 Afterwards, taste the rums at the bar; some of the intriguing flavored varieties include lemon, mojito and passionfruit.
-Chat to the bartender about the best cocktails to try back home using your bottle of Clarke’s Court, too.
+Chat to the bartender about the best Caribbean cocktails to make back home using your bottle of Clarke’s Court, too.

 In The Backyard Rum Shack, Antigua

 Spend an afternoon tasting delicious rums on the sunny island Antigua, where there’s a beach for every day of the year.
 In The Backyard Rum Shack in the island’s capital city, St. John, is an iconic bar and restaurant.